binnyva/DZG-Notes/Zettelkasten.md

 When learning reading and re-reading is useless for understanding.
 This is called the [[Mere-Exposure Effect]].
 What helps is trying to explain what you learned - that will show all the gaps in your understanding.
 Taking notes is a simple way of doing it.
 Micro testing.

-When taking notes, you should [[write what you learned in your own words|Capture Understanding - Don't Quote]] - don't copy the text as is.
+When taking notes, you should [[Capture Understanding - Don't Quote|write what you learned in your own words]] - don't copy the text as is.
 This will show you how much you understood - and what the gaps are.

 ## Process